 We will begin by studying some etymology of two of Japan’s most famous tool steels.
 We will then drop into history class to discuss ancient domestic Japanese steel, and then shift our attention to why these modern steels came into being.
 After that, we will go to metallurgy class, but without the technical jargon, to understand what chemicals these steels contain and why.
 We will also outline the defining performance characteristics of those same two steels in the case of woodworking tools.

-For those who enjoy more technical details combined with pretty pictures, we have concluded with the results of a brief but very informative technical study.
+For those who enjoy more technical details combined with pretty pictures, we have concluded with the results of a brief but very informative materials engineering study.

 Please ready your BS shovel.